The level of government debt will rise as a result of the fiscal response to offset the economic damage of COVID-19.

 Meet the Author

-Tom is a Partner in the New York office and has nearly ten years of experience in various investment management roles.
-He is a member of the Investment Committee, Investment Manager Selection Sub-Committee, the Compliance Sub-Committee and the Performance Monitoring Sub-Committee.
+Tom is the Deputy Chief Investment Officer and a Partner in the New York office.
+He has nearly ten years of experience in various investment management roles.
+Tom is a member of the Investment Committee, Investment Manager Selection Sub-Committee, the Compliance Sub-Committee and the Performance Monitoring Sub-Committee.

 Before joining Cerity Partners, Tom served as an Investment Analyst at Spero-Smith Investment Advisers where he was responsible for the due diligence and analysis of third-party managers and assisted in global market and asset allocation research.
 Prior to joining Spero-Smith, Tom worked as a Registered Investment Advisor in Syracuse, NY, where he researched a factor-based investment strategy.
 He started his career as an analyst in the Corporate Debt Products group at Bank of America in Boston, where he worked on a team that managed the bank’s exposure to a portfolio of middle market and multinational companies.